cooglex/pyrecipe/source/python/index.rst

-﻿.. python Recipebook documentation master file, created by sphinx-quickstart on Tue Aug 19 03:21:45 2014.
+﻿.. python-Recipebook documentation master file, created by sphinx-quickstart on Tue Aug 19 03:21:45 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ================================================
-skywalker 学习文档
+python参考文档
 ================================================

 Contents: